pypy/pypy/pypy/doc/stm.rst

 enough in total.

-The other principle is that of avoiding long-running so-called "inevitable" transactions.
+The other principle is that of avoiding long-running so-called "inevitable" transactions ("inevitable" is taken in the sense of "which cannot be avoided", i.e. transactions which cannot abort any more).
 We can consider that a transaction can be in three possible modes (this is actually a slight simplification):

 * *non-atomic:* in this mode, the interpreter is free to insert transaction breaks more or less where it wants to.
 This is similar to